 During fiscal years 2009 and 2008 approximately 68% and 72%, respectively, of the Company's consolidated revenues were from products sold by the FEI-NY segment.
 Sales by Gillam-FEI were approximately 22% and 18% of fiscal years 2009 and 2008 consolidated revenues, respectively.
-In fiscal years 2009 and 2008, sales for the FEI-Zyfer segment were 18% and 14% of consolidated revenues, respectively.
 (The sum of annual sales percentages exceed 100% due to intersegment sales.)